 Who doesn’t love Southern Fried Chicken?
-This recipe will work with bone-in, or, boneless chicken breasts.
+This recipe will work with bone-in, or, boneless chicken.
 Fry it up, and enjoy!

 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.

 I love fried chicken, probably too much.
 I don’t eat it often because it’s not really the healthiest choice out there.